 THE NEXT DAY: Place rack in the bottom of a boiling water canner, then place empty jars on the rack.
 Add water to the jars and the canner until the jars are about two-thirds full.
 Cover the canner and bring the water to a simmer over medium heat.
 Place lids in a small saucepan, cover with water, and bring to a simmer over medium heat.
 Do not boil.
 Keep lids hot until ready to use.

-In a medium saucepan, combine 1 quart water, vinegar, and sugar in saucepan.
+In a medium saucepan, combine 1 quart water, remaining 4 tbsp pickling salt, vinegar, sugar and pickling spice in saucepan.
 Bring to a boil.
 Set hot pickling liquid aside to use immediately after next step.